How to beat rising inflation

 Check out a recent episode of the bonkers.ie podcast where we chatted to Pádraig Power, Marketing Manager for Refurbed.ie in Ireland, an online marketplace for refurbished electronic devices such as phones, laptops, smartwatches and games consoles.

-If you’re concerned about rising energy prices then you should switch supplier.
+If you’re concerned about the high cost of energy, then you should switch supplier.

 There are also numerous simple steps you can take at home to reduce energy consumption and save on your bills.
 Here are 16 ways to use less electricity and save money and 10 ways to heat your home for less.